learn-co-students/linked-list-lab-dumbo-web-career-042219/README.md

 ![](	https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/linkedlistlab.jpg)

 We would like to represent this chain as a linked list.
-Each node as a javascript object, so each node will look like the following:
+Each node as a JavaScript object, so each node will look like the following:

   `{name: 'Alexandra', next: 'addressOfNextPerson'}`

-The collection of nodes should also be stored as a Javascript object.
+The collection of nodes should also be stored as a JavaScript object.
 The keys of the object will represent each node's address.
-That address can be anything as long as the value of next points to that address.
+That address can be anything as long as the value of `next` points to that address.
 For now, we'll just have the keys be a random string of digits.
-The key next of each node points to the next node's address.
+The key `next` of each node points to the next node's address.

 ```javascript
   let collection = {rnadnm: {name: 'Alexandra', next: 'masjdrandm'},